AqlaSolutions/AqlaSerializer/README.md

 Now it's the same protobuf-net but with fixes and improvement on reference tracking.

 Everything is subject to change.
 Don't rely on API.

+<b>Known issues</b>

+1. Tuples as reference are not supported.

+2. Array resizing when deserializing on exisiting object can break references.